rickwassing/cicada-develop/docs/README.md

 ### Functions

 -   **package/appFunc** contains all functions that start with `app_`.
-They contruct the graphical user interface by updating each component's properties upon events and changes in the data.
+They construct the graphical user interface by mounting each component or updating its properties upon events and changes in the data.
--   **package/cicadaFunc** contains all high-level functions that start with `cic_` and either manipulate the data directly or call sub-functions to do so.
+-   **package/cicadaFunc** contains all stand-alone functions that start with `cic_` and either manipulate the data directly or call sub-functions to do so.
 This organization is highly similar to the `pop_*` functions in EEGLAB.
 -   **package/mountFunc** contains all functions that start with `mount_`, which are used to draw graphical objects such as, `plot()`, `patch()` and `barh()`, or other components such as `uiaxes()` and `uipanel`.
 -   **package/supportFunc** contains all other functions that are used by the aforementioned functions.

 ### Settings files

 -   **settings/CicadaSettings.json** specifies the default settings for displaying the data, epoch length, and importing sleep diary data.
 -   **settings/\*SleepDiary.json** specifies the format and column number (index) of the date and time used to encode the sleep diary data.
-Multiple .json files can be specified, loaded, edited and saved in order to load sleep diaries with different formatting.
+Multiple .json files can be specified, loaded, edited and saved in order to import sleep diaries with different formatting.

 ### Cicada User Inferface Management

-The Cicada user interface is comprised of various 'Components', e.g. a `uipannel`, `uiaxes`, or `plot` objects (note that the terms Component and Object can be used interchangably, but here I refer to them as Components).
+The Cicada user interface is comprised of various 'Components', e.g. `uipannel`, `uiaxes`, or `plot` objects (note that the terms 'Component' and 'Object' can be used interchangably, but here I refer to them as Components).
 Each Component has properties, e.g. `Position`, `XLim`, or `XData`, and their values are dicated by the data in the `ACT` structure.
-For example, the user can change the analysis window through the Cicada GUI and this will trigger the event function to update the `ACT.startdate` and `ACT.enddate` value and call `lifecycle(app)`.
-The `lifecycle()` function is based on the lifecycle method of React a JavaScript library for building user inferfaces.
-The 'lifecycle()' function is comprised of the following sequence of sub-functions:
+For example, the user can change the analysis window through the Cicada GUI and this will trigger the event function to update the `ACT.startdate` and `ACT.enddate` value.
+At the end of each event, the `lifecycle()` function is called, which is based on the lifecycle method of [React, a JavaScript library for building user inferfaces](https://reactjs.org).
+The `lifecycle()` function is comprised of the following sequence of sub-functions:

-> ### Your help is more than welcome!
+> ### Again, your help is more than welcome!
 >
 > If you are familiar with the React lifecycle method, or if you have a more appropriate approach for updating the user interface, and you'd like to contribute please contact me.